-- The journey from Tarifa to Tangier will take around one hour depending on weather and the vessel.
+- The journey from Tarifa to Tangier will take around one hour, depending on the weather and the vessel.

-- Ferry Companies from Tarifa to Tangier: FRS and Intershipping
+- Ferry Companies from Tarifa to Tangier: FRS Ferry Company

-- Expect fares to start at €80 pp return depending on the season and anywhere as much as €260 return with a standard vehicle.
+- Expect fares of approx. €80 pp return depending on the season and anywhere as much as €260 return with a standard vehicle.